 Who are we?

 Kleos is run by an interdisciplinary editorial team of volunteer master students, PhDs and graduates of the Amsterdam Centre for Ancient Studies and Archaeology (ACASA) of the Vrije Universiteit Amsterdam and the Universiteit van Amsterdam.
 Each main field – classics, ancient history and archaeology – is represented by multiple editors.

 Hello!
 I am Iris de Fuijk.
 I have finished my research master Archaeology at ACASA in September 2016.
 I also did two bachelors at the Vrije Universiteit Amsterdam: history and archaeology.
 During my RMa I focussed on prehistoric Greece and wrote my thesis about social complexity in households in Final Neolithic Greece.
-Other topics I studies were the Ancient Near East and Chalcolithic Cyprus.
+Other topics I studied were the Ancient Near East and Chalcolithic Cyprus.
 I am mainly interested in houses/buildings and the theoretical framework of household archaeology and materiality.
 I have participated in multiple fieldwork projects in Greece and Cyprus (Plakari, Palloures and Karystos).
 Since graduation, I have been working in Dutch commercial archaeology and have recently started working at the archaeology department of the municipality of Delft.
 In being an editor of Kleos, I hope to gain experience in editing academic articles and to contribute to create a platform for young researchers.

 Hi, I am Matthijs!
 I am currently finishing my research master archaeology at ACASA.
 Before starting this RMa I did a bachelor in Ancient Studies and in Archaeology at the VU.
 In my studies and research I focus on the proto-historical archaeology of central Italy (Latium Vetus), mainly during the Early Iron Age till Archaic period (ca. 800-500 BC).
 My main research subjects concerning this period are social structures constructed through and reflected in funerary material remains.
 I have participated in multiple fieldwork projects throughout Italy, foremost in the region of Latium (at the sites of Crustumerium and Satricum).
 As one of the new Kleos editors I hope to gain experience in editing and publishing academic articles and help further establish the journal within the academic landscape of ancient studies and archaeology.